-Any student who believes that he or she has experienced prohibited conduct or believes that another student has experienced prohibited conduct should immediately report the alleged acts to the College District Police, a responsible employee, or submit the report electronically through https://docs.pistrict/swebsite.
+Any student who believes that he or she has experienced prohibited conduct or believes that another student has experienced prohibited conduct should immediately report the alleged acts to the College District Police, a responsible employee, or submit the report electronically through the College District's website.
 College District personnel shall assist the student in reporting the alleged misconduct if the student requests such assistance.
 Submission of an anonymous electronic report may impair the College District's ability to investigate and address the prohibited conduct.